jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 $ terraform init
 ```

-If this action has run with success, should be output something like this:
+If this action run with success, the output should be something like this:

 ```shell
 Initializing modules...